Malakoi and arsenokoitai in 1 Timothy

-1 Tim 1:9 again refers to malakoi arsenokoitai which has been variously translated as homosexuals, sexual perverts etc. Again, the original meaning of the text as been lost.
+1 Timothy 1:9 again refers to malakoi arsenokoitai which has been variously translated as homosexuals, sexual perverts etc. Again, the original meaning of the text as been lost.

 Dr. Rembert Truluck writes of arsenokoitai:

 The word translated as “homosexual” or “sexual pervert” or some other similar term is Greek arsenokoites, which was formed from two words meaning “male” and “bed.”
 This word is not found anywhere else in the Bible and has not been found anywhere in the contemporary Greek of Paul’s time.
 We do not know what it means.
 The word is obscure and uncertain.
 It probably refers to male prostitutes with female customers, which was a common practice in the Roman world, as revealed in the excavations at Pompeii and other sites.

 When early Greek speaking Christian preachers condemned homosexuality, they did not use this word.
 John Chrysostom (A.D.
 345-407) preached in Greek against homosexuality, but he never used this word for homosexuals, and when he preached on 1 Corinthians 6:9 and 1 Timothy 1:10, he did not mention homosexuals.
 See the full discussion of this in John Boswell’s book Christianity, Social Tolerance, and Homosexuality: Gay People in Western Europe from the Beginning of the Christian Era to the Fourteenth Century (Appendix 1), “Lexicography and Saint Paul,” pages 335-353.